Torsades de Pointes Ventricular Tachycardia

 Predisposing factors

-The most common factor in acquired TdeP VT is a
+The most common predisposing factor in acquired TdeP VT is a

-Other drugs that can induce TdeP VT include tricyclic antidepressants, phenothiazines, and certain antivirals and antifungals (see CredibleMeds for up-to-date information).
+Other medications that can induce TdeP VT include tricyclic antidepressants, phenothiazines, and certain antivirals and antifungals (see CredibleMeds for up-to-date information).

 Symptoms and Signs of Torsades de Pointes Ventricular Tachycardia